Before we get started, we need to install and configure a few tools essential for learning Elm.

 - This book is all about learning a language for building client-side applications.
 So why do we need to install Node.js?
 We need it for two reasons:

 - Node.js comes with a package manager called NPM (Node.js Package Manager).
-Most tools and libraries for building front-end applications are distributed as NPM packages.
-We won’t be making a heavy use of NPM in this book, but you need it in your arsenal to be a productive Elm programmer.
+Most tools and libraries for building front-end applications including a few in the Elm ecosystem are distributed as NPM packages.
+Therefore, you need it in your arsenal to be a productive Elm programmer.

 Installing Elm Platform

-The Elm Platform bundles together all the tools we need to work with Elm.
-Follow the instructions listed on the official site to install the Elm Platform on your computer.
+The Elm Platform bundles together most tools we need to work with Elm.
+Follow the instructions on the official site to install the Elm Platform on your computer.
 Once the installation is complete, run the following command from the terminal to verify that Elm is installed properly.
 It also doesn’t matter which directory you run this command from.

 You should see the version number of the Elm Platform installed on your computer.
 We will be using the